aegiswp/theme/README.md

 * **Future-Proof Design:** Regular updates ensure compatibility with the latest WordPress developments, keeping your website up-to-date with new features and improvements.

 Whether you are building a simple blog, a portfolio site, or a complex e-commerce platform, Aegis provides the tools and flexibility needed to create beautiful, functional, and scalable websites with ease.

-## Description

-Aegis epitomizes a perfect balance between performance and aesthetics.
-Utilizing the prowess of Vanilla JavaScript, it ensures a lightweight and powerful foundation.
-The integration of Flexbox Grid means the theme is entirely responsive, flexible, and easy to extend, always prioritizing quality.

-Upholding the highest coding standards, Aegis is the ultimate choice for creating scalable websites, from intimate personal blogs to professional portfolios and expansive business sites.

-Designed for expansive compatibility, Aegis effortlessly supports multisite configurations and is primed for WooCommerce, search engine optimization, and learning management system functionalities.
-Every detail of this theme has been meticulously designed, emphasizing performance, accessibility, and user experience.
-Built to endure, Aegis is a theme destined to remain relevant and efficient through the ages.

 ## Working with Block Themes